 If you enter a case with a case ID already in the system, the Case ID duplication dialog is displayed, showing the existing case with the same case ID.
-To use the existing case select it and click Use selected (also see Merging Cases (Section 6.3.4.1 on page 138)).
+To use the existing case select it and click Use selected (also see 6.3.4.1 Merging Cases).
 Otherwise, cancel out of the dialog and change the case ID to create the case as a new one.